kardioversion1/StaffBoardV2/USER_GUIDE.md

 # StaffBoard Visual Interface Guide

 ## Header
-The top header shows the current shift and date, a large clock, and action buttons to change the theme, open shift huddles or sign out, sync data, refresh, and reset the cache【F:src/ui/header.ts†L40-L55】
+The top header shows the current shift and date, a large clock, and action buttons to change the theme, open shift huddles or sign out, sync data, refresh, and reset the cache【F:src/ui/header.ts†L40-L55】.
+The Shift Huddle includes a "Completed By" field that lets you select a nurse or enter a name manually.

 ## Navigation Tabs
 Below the header, tabs switch between major views: **Board**, **Builder**, **Settings**, and **History**.
 The Builder tab appears only when enabled by a feature flag【F:src/ui/tabs.ts†L19-L24】